namecoin-qt/namecoin/easywinbuilder/README.md

 ===============
 (c) 2013 phelix / blockchained.com - MIT license

-Download environment software, all dependencies and build Bitcoin automatically.
+Download environment software, all dependencies and build Bitcoin/Namecoin automatically.
 To run simply double click __all_easywinbuilder.bat or manually start the batch files in order.
 Building Bitcoin on Windows really is a pain.
 Hopefully this saves people some trouble.

 EasyWinBuilder can run on a mint windows system (e.g. a virtual machine) or a normal system.
 It might overwrite your MinGW or Qt installation, though.
 Please note the process takes about half an hour or more and will need about 3GB of hard drive space.